Dr. Aji A. Anappara

 Interested students from NITC can contact the group leader to discuss the possible project topics

-Aji A. Anappara completed his Ph.D. in the group of Prof. Dr. Alessandro Tredicucci, at the NEST (National Enterprise for nanoScience and nanoTechnology) center of Scuola Normale Superiore, Pisa, Italy.
-After his doctoral studies, he was awarded a postdoctoral fellowship from the Alexander von Humboldt Foundation, to work with Prof. Dr. Alfred Leitenstrorfer and Prof. Dr. Rupert Huber, at the University of Konstanz, Germany.
+He completed his Ph.D. under the guidance of Prof. Dr. Alessandro Tredicucci at the NEST (National Enterprise for nanoScience and nanoTechnology), Scuola Normale Superiore, Pisa.
+Following his doctoral studies, he was awarded a prestigious fellowship from the Alexander von Humboldt Foundation, where he worked with Prof. Alfred Leitenstorfer and Prof. Rupert Huber at the University of Konstanz.